FAQs

 Saturday, January 31st & Sunday, February 1st, 2026

-8:30am start time (please arrive around 8am to check-in)
+8:30am start time (please arrive around 7:30-8:00am to park and check-in)

-5:00pm closing with dinner available through 6:30pm / reception to follow Sunday, 8:30am start time through noon.
+Sunday, 8:30am start time through noon.

 Where is the symposium?